morganwright96/cs260/README.md

-# Used for the cs labs not creative project
+# CS260 Code
-added new infomation
+This was the diffrent projects that were done in CS 260